facebookresearch/baspacho/README.md

 have many parameter blocks of the same type).
 * About determinism: assuming BLAS is deterministic, BaSpaCho will be 100% deterministic on the CPU, but not on CUDA if there is any "sparse elimination" set of parameters, because both factor and solve operations use atomic addition for parallelism on the GPU.
-Also, a Cuda architecture >= 6 is needed for atomicAdd on double numbers (this is the compute architecture and not the version of Cuda, arch>=6 means you need Tesla P100 or GTX 1080-family, or newer, see
+Also, a Cuda architecture >=6 is needed for atomicAdd on double numbers (this is the compute hardware architecture and not the version of Cuda, arch >=6 means you need Tesla P100 or GTX 1080-family, or newer.
+See [Cuda Architectures](https://en.wikipedia.org/wiki/CUDA#GPUs_supported)).
-[Cuda Architectures](https://en.wikipedia.org/wiki/CUDA#GPUs_supported)).
 Otherwise you will have to add define `CUDA_DOUBLE_ATOMIC_ADD_WORKAROUND` in order to enable the workaround in `CudaAtomic.cuh`.